-Figure 4. (upper) Pie charts of the features selected by RF-RFA on the MD1 data set for HOMO-LUMO gap (gap-28, left) and the r{ND} multireference diagnostic (r{ND} -28, right).
-Features are grouped by the most distant atoms: metal in blue, first coordination sphere in red, second coordination sphere in green, third coordination sphere in orange, or more distant, global features in gray.
-The metal through second-coordination sphere properties are bounded by a solid black line.
-Within each distance category, the property (i.e., χ , S, T, Z, or I) is also indicated, with oxidation/spin state (O) assigned as metal-local and ligand charge (L) assigned as global. (lower) HOMO-LUMO gap (eV) and r{ND} values (unitless) illustrating the larger effect of metal identity on r{ND} (left) and of non-local features on gap (right).
-Vertical and horizontal dashed lines indicate two standard deviations around the mean gap or r{ND} for MD1.
+Figure 4. (upper) Pie charts of the features selected by random-forest-ranked recursive-feature addition (RF-RFA) on the MD1 data set for HOMO-LUMO gap (gap-28, left) and the $r{\rm ND}$ diagnostic ($r{\rm ND}$ -28, right).
+Features are grouped by the most metal-distant atoms: metal in blue, first coordination sphere in red, second coordination sphere in green, third coordination sphere in orange, or more distant, global features in gray (a black outline is used to group the first three categories).
+Within each distance category, the property (i.e., χ , S, T, Z, or I) is also indicated, with oxidation/spin state (O) assigned as metal-local and ligand charge (L) assigned as global. (lower) HOMO-LUMO gap (eV) and $r{\rm ND}$ values (unitless) illustrating the larger effect of metal identity on $r{\rm ND}$ (left) and of non-local features on gap (right).
+Vertical and horizontal dashed lines indicate two standard deviations around the mean gap or $r{\rm ND}$ for MDI.
 The representative complex structures are shown along with their symbol legends above the plots.

-Although over our datasets we had observed a weak correlation between the gap and MR character, these feature-selected subsets provide explicit design principles over MD1, i.e., to separately tailor the gap or MR character by focusing ligand-size-based vs metal-based properties.
-For example, the LS $Fe^{III}(CO)4(H_2O)(misc)$ and $Cr^{II}(CO)4(H_2O)(misc)$ complexes differ only in their metal center and have comparable HOMO-LUMO gaps (Fe(III): 2.73 eV, Cr(II) 2.87 eV, Figure 4).
+Although over our datasets we had observed a weak correlation between the gap and MR character, these feature-selected subsets provide explicit design principles over MD1, i.e., to separately tailor the gap and MR character by focusing ligand-size-based versus metal-based properties.
+For example, the LS Fe^{III}(CO)4(H2O)(misc) and Cr^{II}(CO)4(H2O)(misc) complexes differ only in their metal center and have comparable HOMO-LUMO gaps (Fe(III): 2.73 eV, Cr(II) 2.87 eV, Figure 4).
 This difference instead has a profound effect on MR character, with the Cr^{II} complex having a high r{ND} (0.55), whereas the Fe^{III} complex r{ND} (0.33) is lower (Figure 4).
-Conversely, replacing water ligands with larger furan ligands in HS homoleptic Fe^{III} or Mn^{III} complexes has a modest effect on MR character (r{ND} from 0.34 to 0.40 in Fe^{III}) because the immediate coordinating environment is unchanged, whereas the increased ligand size reduces the gap substantially (Fe^{III}: by 3.44 eV, Figure 4).
+Conversely, replacing water ligands with larger furan ligands in HS homoleptic Fe^{III} or Mn^{III} complexes has a modest effect on MR character (r{ND} from 0.34 to 0.40 in Fe^{III}) because the immediate coordinating environment is unchanged, whereas the increased ligand size reduces the gap substantially (Fe^{III} : by 3.44 eV, Figure 4).

-To demonstrate the value of our approach in a context representative of chemical discovery efforts, we applied the trained gap and $r{\rm ND}$ ANN models to a space of 187,200 transition metal complexes.
+To demonstrate the value of our approach in a context representative of chemical discovery efforts, we applied the gap and $r{\rm ND}$ ANN models trained on MD2 to a space of 187,200 transition metal complexes.
 This space of theoretical complexes contains HS and LS M(II/III) (M = Cr, Mn, Fe, or Co) centers in complex with 36 unique ligands derived from the original MD1 dataset.
 Although all ligand identities were in the ANN training data, only 1% (1,836) of the complexes were, and thus the theoretical complexes have distinct properties (e.g., size and charge) from the original dataset (Supporting Information Tables S16-S18 and Figures S14-S15).

-Over this large theoretical complex space, we investigate what the ML model has learned about how MR character is influenced by transition metal complex chemistry (i.e., spin state, metal, and ligand).
-Spin-state ordering calculations in particular are known to be sensitive to method choice79-85, especially due to lack of error cancellation between when the degree of correlation recovery differs between spin states^{30, 85-88}.
-One might expect that LS states are more degenerate and thus have higher MR character than HS states, a trend observed in small studies of organic molecules^{68, 89} and some first-row transition metal complexes.85
+Over this large theoretical complex space, we investigate what the ML model has learned about how MR character is influenced by transition-metal complex chemistry (i.e., spin state, metal, and ligand).
+Spin-state ordering calculations in particular are known to be sensitive to method choice80-86, especially due to the lack of error cancellation when the degree of correlation recovery differs between spin states^{30, 86-89}.
+It has been observed, for example, in small-scale studies of organic molecules^{68, 90} and some first-row transition metal complexes86 that LS states are more degenerate and thus have higher MR character than HS states.